Passwords

 });

 If the token has expired, been used, or has more than 5 failed attempts, Forte returns INVALID_RESET_TOKEN.
-The new password must satisfy the project's strength rules or Forte returns PASSWORD_TOO_WEAK.
+The new password must meet the project's strength rules or Forte returns PASSWORD_TOO_WEAK.
+If the reset link was sent to an unverified contact (only possible on an account with no verified owner), completing the reset verifies that contact.

-requestPasswordReset always returns 204 regardless of whether the user exists, the contact method is verified, or the request was throttled — preventing account enumeration.
-Internally Forte rate-limits per user to one request every 60 seconds.
+requestPasswordReset always returns 204 whether the user exists, the contact method is verified, or the request was throttled — preventing account enumeration.
+Forte rate-limits each user to one request every 60 seconds.

 mustache